-Locked or unlocked, picked or not picked, that does not eliminate the issue of Eunice Murray’s presence in proximity to Marilyn’s bedroom door and the sounds that would have been generated, more than likely, by picking the door’s lock,1and the sounds that would have been generated, more than likely, in Marilyn’s bedroom while she struggled with her murderers.
+Locked or unlocked, picked or not picked, that does not eliminate the issue of Eunice Murray’s presence in proximity to Marilyn’s bedroom door and the sounds that would have been generated, more than likely, by picking the door’s lock,2and the sounds that would have been generated, more than likely, in Marilyn’s bedroom while she struggled with her murderers.
 Still, I freely admit that I do not know what happened within the confines of Marilyn’s bedroom after she closed her door that night; and I have already admitted that I do not know if she wheeled around, after entering her bedroom, and thumb latched that door.
 In my opinion, though, the issue with that door, locked or unlocked, is of no particular consequence, unless Mrs. Murray murdered Marilyn.
 Eunice was certainly an odd person, Romi Greenson’s willing spy, an unreliable witness and even a liar apparently; but I have a difficult time fashioning her into the shape of a murderer.

-So, what is the truth about Marilyn’s death?
+So, what are the facts?
+What is the truth about Marilyn’s death?
 What actually happened between 7:30 PM on August the 4th and 4:35 AM on August the 5th in 1962, nine short hours plus five minutes?
 The only honest response to the preceding questions is a rather unsatisfying one: the only person who could end all the debates for true has been dead, as of the date on which I am writing this, beyond five decades.

 Mystery novelist, Sir Arthur Conan Doyle, once asserted, through the countenance and voice of his famous character, Sherlock Holmes, the following tenet of deductive reasoning: Once the impossible has been eliminated, whatever remains, no matter how improbable, must be the truth.
 But how improbable is it, in reality, that Marilyn actually killed herself?
 In My Story, her incomplete memoir, she referenced suicide in an almost facetious and certainly a fearless manner; and in Fragments, the haunting poems clearly indicate that Marilyn was a woman drawn to the noise and turmoil of life while simultaneously she was also a woman drawn to the quiet and the peace of death.
 Facts so confirming, I have already herein mentioned.